 Antoinette & Paul Lerandeau, Esq.

-HOW MUCH WILL MY DIVORCE COST?
+HOW MUCH ATTORNEYS FEES WILL I PAY IN MY DIVORCE?

 It is still impossible to determine how much your Divorce will cost.
 The reason is that there are too many unknown factors in your case and your attorney’s inability to control all of them.
 However, there are some basic expenditures you can anticipate.
 In the beginning, you will probably have a consultation with one or two attorneys.
 Expect to pay a consultation fee which is usually equal to the attorney’s hourly rate.
 Avoid attorney’s who give a free consultation as their services are usually not in great demand for a reason.
 Once you do hire an attorney, he or she will ask for a retainer which is, in essence, a deposit.
 You can count on spending the entire retainer before your matter is resolved and more.
 The size of the retainer is a reflection of how difficult the attorney anticipates your case to be and the demand for his or her services.